Eliminative materialism: Pragmatic theory of truth

 When indeterminacy problems arose because the brain is physically isomorphic to multiple structures of the external world, it was urged that a pragmatic approach be used to resolve the problem.
 Another approach argues that the pragmatic theory of truth should be used from the start to decide whether certain neural circuits store true information about the external world.
 Pragmatism was founded by Charles Sanders Peirce and William James, and later refined by our understanding of the philosophy of science.
 According to pragmatism, to say that general relativity is true is to say that it makes more accurate predictions than other theories (Newtonian mechanics, Aristotle's physics, etc.).
 If computer circuits lack intentionality and do not store information using propositions, then in what sense can computer A have true information about the world while computer B lacks it?
-If the computers were instantiated in autonomous cars, we could test whether A or B successfully complete a cross-country road trip.
+If the computers were instantiated in autonomous cars, we could test whether A or B successfully completes a cross-country road trip.
 If A succeeds while B fails, the pragmatist can say that A holds true information about the world, because A's information allows it to make more accurate predictions (relative to B) about the world and to move around its environment more successfully.
 Similarly, if brain A has information that enables the biological organism to make more accurate predictions about the world and helps the organism successfully move around in the environment, then A has true information about the world.
 Although not advocates of eliminativism, John Shook and Tibor Solymosi argue that pragmatism is a promising program for understanding advancements in neuroscience and integrating them into a philosophical picture of the world.